onflow/flow/agendas/2026/sprint-kickoff/Flow-Sprint-Kickoff-01-30-2026.md

 **Done last sprint**

+- Shipped version 3.1 on Extension:
+    - Added full EOA support
+    - Support for migrating from COA to EOA

 **This sprint**

-- Ship version 3.1, adding EOA support on all platforms.
+- Ship version 3.1 on mobile, with full support for EOAs and COA->EOA migration
 ---

 ### **Infra** \[Kan]